FabricioBattaglia/Moment-of-Muscle/README.md

 ## Task Allocation

-Wanyea Barbel - As a user, I want to view jobs on the job board so that I am able to accept jobs.
+Wanyea Barbel - As a user I should be available to view all jobs on the job board.

 Mitchell Wise - Setup Firestore, so users can see other users data.
 (Complete).